canonical/launchpad-manual/explanation/charms.rst

    default values (ideally, values that would allow a local deployment) - note that some config variables might already be set by other layers of your charm, if your charm is based on other layers.
-The actual values that will be running in each environment (production, dogfood, staging, qastaging), should later be set in the ``lp/bundle.yaml`` file within the `launchpad-mojo-specs <https://git.launchpad.net/launchpad-mojo-specs>`_ repo (you should only worry about these specs after your charm is ready).
+The actual values that will be running in each environment (production, staging, qastaging), should later be set in the ``lp/bundle.yaml`` file within the `launchpad-mojo-specs <https://git.launchpad.net/launchpad-mojo-specs>`_ repo (you should only worry about these specs after your charm is ready).